rhnprabhune/ST558_Project2/README.md

 ### [Tickers](https://polygon.io/docs/stocks/get_v3_reference_tickers) Endpoint

 Query all ticker symbols which are supported by Polygon.io.
-This API currently includes Stocks/Equities, Crypto, and Forex.
+This API currently includes Stocks/Equities, Cryptocurrencies, and Currencies or Foreign Exchange.

 #### `get_ticker`

-This function searches only stocks market.
-The user can provide the name of the company the user wants the ticker information of.
-For example: If a user wants the ticker the ticker information for Apple, the user can call the function as `get_ticker(name="Apple")`.
+This function searches only the stock market.
+The user can provide the name of the company which they would like the ticker information for For
+example: If a user wants the ticker, the ticker information for Apple, the user can call the function as `get_ticker(name="Apple")`.
 This function will return the ticker symbol **AAPL** and the registered company name **Apple Inc.** as a list.
 The user can pass on the contents of this list to `get_stocks_agg` function mentioned above to get the aggregate bars over a date range.
-If there are multiple matches for a given name, the function returns first ticker information.
+If there are multiple matches for a given name, the function returns the first ticker information from the list of matches.

 ``` r
 get_ticker <- function(name){